mmalikzada/mmalikzada/README.md

   *Expected: May 2026*

 - **Bachelor of Science, Information System and Technology**
-  California State University, San Bernardino, CA
-  *Expected: May 2024*
+  California State University, San Bernardino, CA                    in progress *Expected: May 2024*
   Minor: Cybersecurity.
 GPA: 3.7